-To summarise the following data products will be made available:
+To summarise, the following data products will be made available:

 - Fully reduced, individual tiles with complete header information detailing the processing steps and associated calibrations files used to process the data. - Statistical confidence maps for all images. - Quality control information, detailing the weather conditions, e.g. seeing, sky background, noise properties.
 Information from the reduction pipeline will also be included, such as limiting magnitudes, a variety aperture magnitudes, petrosian magnitude and PSF magnitude, along with the PSF profile information and the likelihood of objects being extended, point-like or noise.
-Such a scheme is currently employed in the UKIDSS data base.

-- Band merged catalogues $(Z, Y, J, H \text{ and } K_s \text{ from all tiles})$ . - Deep stacked data from all observations up to the given date, with associated confidence maps. - Band merged catalogues $(Z, Y, J, H \text{ and } K_s \text{ from the deep stacked data}).$
+Such a scheme is currently employed in the UKIDSS data base. - Band merged catalogues and aperture-matched photometry $(Z, Y, J, H \text{ and } K_s \text{ from all tiles})$. - Deep stacked images from all observations up to the given date, with associated confidence maps. - Band merged catalogues and aperture-matched photometry $(Z, Y, J, H \text{ and } K_s \text{ from the deep stacked data}).$ - We will endeavour, although not guarantee, to provide matched catalogues of the VIDEO data with Optical, Spitzer, radio and X-ray data over the VIDEO fields.
+In the longer term we expect Herschel to cover the same regions.